amoncaldas/drypack-back-end/readme.md

 # DryPack Framework #

-This is the DryPack, a web Framework and it is intended to be used as a base for web applications, avoiding the need of creating already common features and automatons that are part of most of modern web applications.
-The idea is that developer just write the code related to the business needs and in a simple and clean way.
-The Framework name is inspired in the Don't Repeat Yourself principle.
+This is the DryPack, a web Framework and it is intended to be used as a base for web applications, avoiding the need of creating already common features and automations that are part of most modern web applications.
+The idea is that the developer just writes the code related to the business needs and in a simple and clean way.
+The Framework name is inspired by the Don't Repeat Yourself principle.
-We are trying to make our best, but of course you are very welcomed to make suggestions and contributions.

 ## About ##

-This project is based in Laravel, a collection of community and custom components and customs front-end for admin and client with AngularJS.
-It tries to encompass the right components in harmony to get an out-the-box, decoupled, easy to use/develop, RESTful architectural style and fully functional web framework.
+This project is based on Laravel, a collection of community and custom components and custom front-end for admin and client with AngularJS.
+It encompasses the right components in harmony to get an out-the-box, decoupled, easy to use/develop, RESTful architectural style and fully functional web framework.

 ## Sections ##